-- (a) Manufacturers' instructions for applying microchips and tags should be followed. - (b) When ear tagging, care should be taken to avoid cartilage ridges and major blood vessels. - (c) When ear tagging is being undertaken, camelids should be restrained to avoid soft tissue damage.

-- (d) The quantity or size of ear tags should not damage the ear structure, or cause the animal undue discomfort. - (e) Branding of camelids should not be performed.
+- b) When ear tagging, care should be taken to avoid cartilage ridges and major blood vessels. - c) When ear tagging is being undertaken, camelids should be restrained to avoid soft tissue damage. - d) The quantity or size of ear tags should not damage the ear structure, or cause the animal undue discomfort. - e) Branding of camelids should not be performed.